-- Letters of commitment from subrecipients who will receive grant funds or entities who will contribute substantive funds to the completion of project activities - Letters of commitment from consultants or other groups who will work closely with you on your project - · Letters of support from experts and/or stakeholders - Position descriptions for project staff (if not included with resumes for key personnel) to be supported by grant funds - Technical details about the proposed activities, including the Digital Stewardship Supplementary Information Form if your project involves a digital product - Needs assessments (formal or informal documentation used to justify, evaluate, and plan projects) - Reports from planning activities - · Web links to relevant online materials - Vendor quotes - Equipment specifications
+- Letters of commitment from subrecipients who will receive grant funds or entities who will contribute substantive funds to the completion of project activities - Letters of commitment from consultants or other groups who will work closely with you on your project - Letters of support from subject-matter experts or community-based organizations who are familiar with your proposed project - Position descriptions for project staff (if not included with resumes for key personnel) to be supported by grant funds - Technical details about the proposed activities, including the Digital Stewardship Supplementary Information Form if your project involves a digital product. - Needs assessments (e.g. community needs assessment; formal or informal documentation used to justify, evaluate, and plan projects) - Reports from planning activities such as the Museum Assessment Program (MAP) or Conservation Assessment Program (CAP) - Sample curriculum or equivalent description of training activities - Survey form template that shows the types of data you will collect during a General Conservation, Detailed Conservation, or Environmental Survey - Photographs of existing conditions - Floor plans - Bibliography of references relevant to your proposed project design or evaluation strategy